Are Your Alumni All In?

 Tell a good story.

-At Hemlock Public School School District in Michigan, District Communications Specialist Joy McMillan has come up with several creative alumni engagement ideas to keep former Huskies connected to their alma mater.
+At Hemlock Public School District in Michigan, District Communications Specialist Joy McMillan has come up with several creative alumni engagement ideas to keep former Huskies connected to their alma mater.

 McMillan had already launched an alumni spotlight on the district website and social media during the school year.
 But when she heard that several married couples in her community had met at Hemlock High School, McMillan jumped at the chance to highlight the district’s role in those love stories.
 Each week during the month of February, she shared a “School Sweethearts” post featuring a couple who met and fell in love in Hemlock schools—one had been married 10 years, another over 50—with a story about their romance and a photo collage of the couple.